brimdata/super/book/src/super-sql/operators/from.md

 * `<body>` is a [text-entity](../queries.md#text-entity) string
 to be included as the body of the HTTP request.

-Currently, the headers expression must evaluate to a compile-time constant though this may change to allow dynamic computation in a future version of SuperSQL.
-Each field of this record must either be a string or (to specify a header option appearing multiple times with different values) an array or set of strings.
+Each field of the `headers` record must either be a string or (to specify a header option appearing multiple times with different values) an array or set of strings.